Skip to main content

 Stephanie Dray

 Stephanie Dray is a New York Times, Wall Street Journal and USA Today bestselling author of historical women’s fiction.
 Her award-winning work has been translated into eight languages and tops lists for the most anticipated reads of the year.
-Before she became a novelist, she was a lawyer and a teacher.
-Now she lives near the nation’s capital with her husband, cats and history books.
+She lives near Maryland with her husband, cats and history books.

 Books by Stephanie Dray